 What Can I Do with an Accounting Degree Besides Accounting?

-If you’re passionate about money management, budgeting and strategic financial planning, an accounting degree could give you the skills you need to kick start a rewarding financial career.
+If you’re passionate about money management, budgeting and strategic financial planning, an accounting degree can provide the essential skills to kick-start a rewarding financial career.

 While many accounting degree holders find work as certified accountants and analysts, similar professions are also available across many industries.
 The analytical and critical thinking skills gained in an accounting program can help prepare you for more careers than you might think.